Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 #colbreak()
 === Character Creation: Distinctions
 Define your character by picking three distinctions, as follows:
 - One _background_ distinction that includes some description of the character's identity in the mortal world along with a personality trait or some other idiosyncrasy.
-Most mages started life as normal humans, so this distinction often defines who the PC was before they joined the society of mages, but that is not all of them, some may have rather magickal upbringing, though that's quite rare.
+Most mages started life as normal humans, so this distinction often defines who the PC was before they joined the society of mages, but some may have a magickal upbringing, though that's rare.
 Examples might include #trait[Dazzling Seamstress], #trait[Brilliant Overthinker Graduate], #trait[Pessimistic Radio Technician], #trait[Transformed Tree], or #trait[Burnt Our Child Star].

 - One _Faction_ distinction, that includes the faction of mages you belong to, as well as your role in it.
 Some examples are #trait[Chronicler of a Celestial Chorus Chantry], #trait[House Bonisagus Youngest Member], #trait[A Promising NWO Operative], or #trait[House Verditius Wondercrafter].